webpapaya/fhs-slides/2022_master_6_typescript.md

 # Generics

-- Task in the office build an identity function
+- Task build an identity function
   - identity function returns the same value that it was given as argument

 ```js